The Folk Trains take

 at all the same stations, except Strines, arriving at Manchester Piccadilly

-Entertaining us once more, this highly talented band combine self written songs and tunes with modern covers and traditional numbers from across the UK , Ireland and America.
+Playing on a special folk train to the Chinley - Old Hall Inn Winter Beer Festival.
+Don't miss the opportunity to enjoy this great Beer Festival while being entertained by this highly talented band combining self written songs and tunes with modern covers and traditional numbers from across the UK and America.
 Although firmly based in the tradition of acoustic music, their performance has modern elements and can include Blues, Jazz and Rock.

 up-to-date information on the Manchester Folk Trains, call 0161 494 9814.